keiracullinan/Group-4-Project-2/README.md

 <img width="1119" alt="question3-mis" src="https://github.com/keiracullinan/Group-4-Project-2/assets/163315179/f6a8c2c2-82f4-46cf-acc7-f7e5bd0f24db">

 The first visualization shows the breakdown of the counts of different types of properties in towns with an average sale amount of $1,000,000.
 The darker the color of the square, the higher the count.
-If there is not a square, then there are no proporties with that property type in the respective town.
+If there is not a square, then there are no properties with that property type in the respective town.
 The second visualization shows the sale amounts from the years 2008 - 2021.
-The residential types shown are condo, single family, two family, three family, and four family homes.
+The residential types shown are condo, single-family, two-family, three-family, and four-family homes.

 <img width="1115" alt="question3-2-mis" src="https://github.com/keiracullinan/Group-4-Project-2/assets/163315179/a8d27709-6138-4d0f-a17a-8ecc8e615227">

 Our first visualization shows the towns with the largest number of property types by town.
-This visualizations will allow real estate agents to quickly and efficiently see
+These visualizations will allow real estate agents to quickly and efficiently see the distribution of different property types for the towns that their buyers are looking at.
+If a buyer is looking for a single-family home, then they would not want to look in a town where they a substantially fewer options in one town than another.
+The second option explains the change in sale amounts over 13 years.
+If the sale amounts in one town are increasing dramatically, then this may influence the opinion of the buyer.

 ## Manipulations to the Dataset
 While the majority of the dataset did not need any manipulations, the "Difference" calculations allowed us to see the true difference between the assessed value and the sale amount.
 To do this calculation, we added another column to the end of the dataset, and we subtracted the Assessed Value from the Sale Amount.
 The data format stayed the same as the assessed value and sale amount, which are number (decimals).
 In addition, we did have to convert the town data type from string to town to be able to visualize the data through a symbol map.